Datasilk/Collector-Updater/Updater/README.md

 will be altered to set the application port to the `Port` property defined in **config.json** `Apps` section.
 Altering `web.config` will trigger IIS to restart the associated application pool.

+# Installation
+Publish a release of the Updater service, then run `.\Updater.exe -register` from within Powershell

 ## Release An Update
 When you want to release your latest build of Collector, Charlotte, or Charlotte's Web (Router), navigate to your Collector Server website (e.g. http://localhost:7005/Upload) and fill out the form.